 Chocolate Covered Strawberry Ghosts are an easy treat that really tastes delicious.

-You don’t really think of chocolate-covered strawberries being a Halloween treat but they are perfect when you dress them up as cute little ghosts.
+You don’t really think of chocolate-covered strawberries as a Halloween treat, but they are perfect when you dress them up as cute little ghosts.

 These Chocolate Covered Strawberry Ghosts start off with a basket full of clean strawberries.